pniewiejski/algorithms-playground/tortoise-and-hare/README.md

 Cycle detection algorithm.
 Originally designed by [Robert W. Floyd](https://en.wikipedia.org/wiki/Robert_W._Floyd).
-This algorithm allows us to detect cycles in sequences of values coming from a **iterated function**, which is a function that maps some set to itself.
+This algorithm allows us to detect cycles in sequences of values coming from an **iterated function**, which is a function that maps a set to itself.

 ```
 f: X -> X